zatarain/note-vook/README.md

  * **`monkey`.** To perform monkey patching on the unit testing.

 ### 🗄️ Storage
 A Docker container it's not persistent itself, so the Docker Compose file specify a volume to make the database persistent, that volume can be mapped to a host directory.
+The [following sections](#-running) will explain how to do that in order to run the API locally.

 ## ⏯️ Running
 In order to run the application locally you will need to have Docker installed and internet connection.
 Using the command line with docker you can either go on two modes: